Normal forms of two-dimensional metrics admitting exactly one essential projective vector field: Proof of Theorem

+According to Proposition~\ref{prop:dom3.proj.equiv}, metrics with degree of mobility~3 can be transformed, locally, into a metric of the form~\eqref{eqn:general.metric} where the metrics $\g{i}$ are given by Equations~\eqref{eqn:supint.generators}.
+The projective vector field, fixed by~\eqref{eqn:fix.proj.vector.field} and case~(I) of~\eqref{eqn:normal-matrices}, is \eqref{eqn:proj.vector.field.CIa}.
 In the current section, we establish the normal forms for metrics within the projective class described by~\eqref{eqn:supint.generators} via~\eqref{eqn:space.G}.
 We present two ways how this can be achieved.
 The first is a ``hands-on'' approach that provides us with explicit coordinate normal forms.
 The second way is more conceptual and gives us a better understanding of the geometry of the projective class modulo isometries.
 Before we proceed with the actual proof, let us make a few useful comments. \begin{remark} For the metrics $\g1$, $\g2$ and $\g3$ in~\eqref{eqn:supint.generators}, the projective vector field is homothetic, according to Propositions~\ref{prop:dom3.proj.equiv} and~\ref{prop:homotheties.and.eigenvectors}.
-The Lie derivatives w.r.t.~\eqref{eqn:dom3.proj.vf} are
+The Lie derivatives w.r.t.~\eqref{eqn:proj.vector.field.CIa} are

 Any isometry is a projective transformation, and moreover any isometry preserves eigenspaces of~$\lie_w$, as eigenspaces are geometric objects.
 Therefore, for an isometry $\tau$ we have the identities $\tau^*\g{i}=\mu_i\g{i}$ with $\mu_i\in\Rnz$ for $i\in\{1,2,3\}$.
 On the other hand, the metrics~\eqref{eqn:supint.generators} suffice, due to Formula~\eqref{eqn:general.metric}, to describe any metric of the projective class $\projcl(\g1,\g2,\g3)$, using the same system of coordinates $(x,y)$.
 In order to identify which metrics in $\projcl(\g1,\g2,\g3)$ can be transformed into one another, we therefore need to understand those coordinate transformations that preserve the form of the metric $g\in\projcl(\g1,\g2,\g3)$ obtained via~\eqref{eqn:general.metric}. \end{remark}